hashicorp/nomad/website/source/docs/vault-integration/index.html.md

   capabilities = ["read"]
 }

+# Allow looking up the token passed to Nomad to validate # the token has the
+# proper capabilities.
+This is provided by the "default" policy.
+path "auth/token/lookup-self" {
+  capabilities = ["read"]
+}

 # Allow looking up incoming tokens to validate they have permissions to access
 # the tokens they are requesting.
 This is only required if
 # `allow_unauthenticated` is set to false.